The Plumb-pudding in danger: Description

 Pitt and Napoleon are seated on opposite sides of a dining table, each using a carving knife and carving fork to cut pieces from a large spherical plum pudding bearing a map of the world, with the British Isles at the centre between them.
 The scene is replete with iconography referring to the contemporary political situation the Napoleonic Wars.

 Pitt, sitting to the left, is depicted tall and emaciated.
-He wears a red regimental uniform of the British Army – perhaps the Cinque Port Volunteer Corps that he had raised in Kent – with powdered hair in a queue, and a cocked tricorn hat.
+He wears a red uniform of those worn by British military units – perhaps the Cinque Port Volunteer Corps that he had raised in Kent – with powdered hair in a queue, and a cocked tricorn hat.
 His fork resembles a three-pronged trident, referring to Britain's naval might, and he is carving a slice of sea to the west of the British Isles marked "ocean" and "West Indies".

 Napoleon, to the right, the "little corporal", is much smaller in height and stockier in build, with a prominent hooked nose.
-He wears the blue coat of the Imperial French Army, and his large fore-and-aft bicorn hat has an extravagant feather plume reminiscent of a French cock.
+He wears the blue uniform of the French Imperial Army, and his large fore-and-aft bicorne has an extravagant feather plume reminiscent of a Gallic rooster and in the colours of the flag of France.
 His large knife resembles a military sword, and his two-pronged fork is embedded over a region marked "Hanover", home of the ruling British monarchs of the House of Hanover.
 He is cutting away a slice of land to the east of the British Isles marked "Europe", but his piece of land is much smaller than Pitt's portion of sea.

 The pudding rests on a large gold platter at the centre of the table, which is covered by a white tablecloth.
 Pitt and Napoleon each have a smaller gold plate ready for their slices, Pitt's bearing the British Royal Coat of Arms and Napoleon's an imperial crown.
 The back of Pitt's chair is decorated with the image of lion carrying a cross of St George (sometimes a Union Flag) and Napoleon's has an Imperial eagle clutching a bonnet rouge.

 The printing plate measures 10.25 × 14.25 in and was typically impressed on paper measuring around 10.5 × 15 in.
-The print includes at top left the title "The Plumb-pudding in danger; - or - State Epicures taking un Petit Souper" the latter half in French, meaning 'state gourmets taking a little supper' – "Epicures" refers to the Greek hedonist philosopher Epicurus.
+The print includes at top right the title "The Plumb-pudding in danger; - or - State Epicures taking un Petit Souper" the latter half in French, meaning 'state gourmets taking a little supper' – "Epicures" refers to the Greek hedonist philosopher Epicurus.
 Below this is a quotation attributed to William Windham in the Political Register newspaper, but actually taken from Shakespeare's The Tempest, Act 4, Scene 1, lines 153-4:

 "The great Globe itself and all which it inherit", is too small to satisfy such insatiable appetites.